LarsBachmann/Seilsender/README.md

   - The warning 'Could not set POSIX real-time scheduling...' can be ignored.
   - Open the URL http://seilsender.babros.ch/ on your PC and check if your stream is listed:
       <img src="media\ScrIcecast2Test.png" alt="ScrIcecast2Test" style="width:300px;" />
+  >ToDo: Link anpassen, sobald subdomain streaming.seilsender.ch zur Verfügung steht.
   - Click the play-icon below your mount point.
 You should hear the sound your structure-borne noise sensor is recording.
 Please note that there can be a few seconds of delay.
 - To stop streaming with DarkIce, press CTRL+C in the console-window.

 ### Set up DarkIce to automatically start on boot

-To start DarkIce automatically on boot, integrate the script `launch_darkice.sh` into startup procedure:
+To start DarkIce automatically on boot, integrate the script 'launch_darkice.sh' into startup procedure:

 - Use the command
   `pwd`